Air Canada suspending passenger service to Yellowknife on Jan. 23 | CBC News

 "Operating in this environment is not sustainable and we have made difficult decisions to suspend all passenger operations to Yellowknife airport until further notice, effective January 23, 2021."

+Minister of Infrastructure Diane Archie said the territorial government is disappointed but "understands that businesses must make decisions that they believe best fit with their business model and market conditions."

+She said the decision will not affect the territory's ability to provide medical travel services that residents depend on to access services outside the N.W.T.

-In the email, the airline says its "overall network capacity" is down about 80 per cent from 2019.
+In its email, Air Canada says its "overall network capacity" is down about 80 per cent from 2019.

 WestJet and Canadian North also run passenger flights to Yellowknife.